ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/run-vllm.rst

 ---

-g.
-Running the vLLM Benchmark
+7. Running the vLLM Benchmark
 ------------------------------

 The benchmark script accepts several command-line options to customize the test.
 Here's an example that runs the meta-llama/Llama-3.1-8B-Instruct model on 8 GPUs in FP16 mode: